 - mobilize social sciences and humanities knowledge that has the potential to lead to intellectual, cultural, social and economic influence, benefit and impact.

-provide support and a research allowance for individuals undertaking full-time research following the successful completion of their doctoral studies.
+SSHRC Postdoctoral Fellowships provide support for individuals undertaking full-time research following the successful completion of their doctoral studies.

 Banting Postdoctoral Fellowships

 provide support for Canadian and international researchers who have recently completed a PhD-equivalent or health professional degree.

 For formal partnerships

 SSHRC provides funding for research, research training and knowledge mobilization carried out by new and existing formal partnerships.

 are institutional grants of four to seven years in duration that provide support to new or existing formal partnerships.
 As part of the Talent program, Partnered Research Training Initiatives seek to support the creation of innovative approaches that enrich the research training experience for registered students and postdoctoral researchers, while facilitating their transition to academic or non-academic workplace settings.

 SSHRC Impact Awards recognize outstanding researchers and students by celebrating their achievements in research, research training, knowledge mobilization and outreach activities funded partially or completely by SSHRC.
 Postsecondary institutions eligible to administer SSHRC funding are invited to put forward nominations for the following awards: the Gold Medal, the Talent Award, the Insight Award, the Connection Award and the Partnership Award.